RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Numerical Results

 \subsection{Comparison with incomplete Cholesky}

-In this section, we benchmark the performance of \rchol{} on various problems and compare it to \ichol{} in MATLAB\textsuperscript{\textregistered} R2020a.
-To compare \rchol{} to \ichol{}, we manually tune the drop tolerance in \ichol{} to obtain slightly denser preconditioners than those computed by \rchol{}.
+We compare \rchol{} to the incomplete Cholesky preconditioner with thresholding dropping (\ichol{}) in MATLAB\textsuperscript{\textregistered} R2020a.
+In particular, we manually tuned the drop tolerance in \ichol{} to obtain preconditioners with slightly more fill-in.
 For both preconditioners, the construction time is usually much smaller than the time spent in PCG.
-For every PCG iteration, we expect about the same time with both preconditioners because they have roughly the same amount of non-zeros.
-Therefore, the performance difference between the two preconditioners depends mostly on the numbers of PCG iterations.

-We always apply the AMD ordering to a given linear system before calling \rchol{}, which typically costed little time.
-Based on our experiments, \ichol{} always performs better without any reordering, which is consistent with the empirical results observed in the literature~\cite{duff1989effect}.
+For every PCG iteration, we expect similar running time because both preconditioners have approximately the same amount of fill-in.
+Therefore, the performance depends mostly on the numbers of PCG iterations.
+We used the AMD ordering in \rchol{}.
+Based on our experiments, \ichol{} performed better without any reordering, which is consistent with empirical results observed in the literature~\cite{duff1989effect}.